 Property Modification Approval Instructions & Process

-As each of us bought our property, we agreed by our signatures to abide by the Declaration of Covenants, Conditions, and Restrictions (a.k.a.
-Deed Restrictions or CCR’s).
-The Deed Restrictions protect our property values by keeping the community a highly desirable place to live.
-A copy of your Deed Restrictions and the approved CCR Bulletins may be obtainedhere.
+Each homeowner in Park Glen is obligated to abide by the Declarations of Covenants, Conditions, and Restrictions (CCR’s).
+The CCR’s for your part of Park Glen and the community-wide Bulletins may be obtained HERE.
+These deed restrictions protect our property values by keeping the community a highly desirable place to live.
 The Architectural Control Committee (ACC) is a group of volunteers that reviews and makes decisions on requests from homeowners to make changes to their properties.
 The ACC tries to assure that all changes to our properties will conform to the appropriate Deed Restrictions.
-Approval from the ACC must be obtained prior to the start of any external modification, improvement, addition, or replacement.
+Approval from the ACC must be obtained prior to the start of almost every external modification, improvement, addition, replacement, or landscaping change.
 A partial list of projects requiring ACC approval may be found below, but if there is any question about whether a request is necessary, please submit a request.
 To submit a request, you can - complete the "fillable" form (found here) with your computer and keyboard, then either a) save to your computer & send as an attachment via e-mail or b) print & mail, - or you can print the form, complete by hand, then either c) mail or d) scan & email.
 However you submit the form, please also send other relevant documents (proposals, sketches, permits, photographs, etc.) to help the committee understand your project and what it will look like when finished.
-Drawings or plans with accurate measurements of the modification plus its relationship to property lines and/or other structures are essential.
+For many projects, it is essential to provide drawings or plans with accurate measurements of the modification plus its relationship to property lines and/or other structures.
 Incomplete requests will be returned for additional information.
 Incorrect information or changes made after approval will invalidate approval.
 Inspections may be done to verify that the modification was completed as submitted and approved.
-Any variance that violates restrictions will be a violation of the CCR’s.
-Please send the completed form along with supporting documents to RealManage (Park Glen’s Property Manager) as indicated on the bottom of the form.
+Any variance that violates restrictions will be a violation of the CCR’s that must be remedied by the homeowner.
+Please send the completed form along with supporting documents to Neighborhood Management, Inc. (Park Glen’s Property Manager) as indicated on the bottom of the form.
 In most cases, you will receive an answer in about 15 days.
 ACC approvals are good for 6 months.
 If your project completion will extend beyond 6 months, you must request an exception or submit a new request for approval.
 Thank you for your understanding and cooperation.

 Approval from the ACC must be obtained prior to the start of almost every external modification, improvement, addition, or replacement.